How to avoid capital gains tax: key considerations and strategies

 Social Investment Tax Relief

-Social Investment Tax Relief offers investors into community interest companies and/or certain charities a number of tax benefits, including capital gains tax disposal relief and deferral relief on their shares in qualifying enterprises.
+Social Investment Tax Relief offers investors in community interest companies and/or certain charities a number of tax benefits, including capital gains tax disposal relief and deferral relief on their shares in qualifying enterprises.

 ISAs